-(f) A petition for costs submitted by any person or entity not listed in subdivision (a) shall be deemed dismissed by operation of law and shall not toll or extend any statute of limitations.

-- (g) The Workers' Compensation Appeals Board may, at any time, issue a notice of intention to allow or disallow the costs sought by the petition, in whole or in part.
+- (f) A petition for costs submitted by any person or entity not listed in subdivision (a) shall be deemed dismissed by operation of law and shall not toll or extend any statute of limitations. - (g) (1) A petition for costs may be placed on calendar: - (A) On the filing of a declaration of readiness by an employee, a dependent, or a petitioning interpreter that lists the petition as an issue; or - (B) On the Workers' Compensation Appeals Board's own motion. - (2) Notwithstanding subdivision (g)(1), tThe Workers' Compensation Appeals Board may, at any time, issue a notice of intention to allow or disallow the costs sought by the petition, in whole or in part.
 The notice of intention shall give the petitioner and any adverse party no less than 15 calendar days to file written objection showing good cause to the contrary.
-If no timely objection is filed, or if the objection on its face fails to show good cause, the Workers' Compensation Appeals Board, in its discretion, may: - (1) Issue an order regarding the petition for costs, consistent with the notice of intention; or - (2) Set the matter for hearing. - (h) If the filing of a petition for costs, or the failure to promptly make good faith payments on the costs sought by the petition, was the result of bad faith actions or tactics, the Workers' Compensation Appeals Board may impose monetary sanctions and allow reasonable attorney's fees and costs under Labor Code section 5813 and rule 10421.
-The amount of the attorney's fees, costs and sanctions payable shall be determined by the Workers' Compensation Appeals Board; however, for bad faith actions or tactics occurring on or after the effective date of this rule, the monetary sanctions shall not be less than \$500.00.
+If no timely objection is filed, or if the objection on its face fails to show good cause, the Workers' Compensation Appeals Board, in its discretion, may: - (A-1) Issue an order regarding the petition for costs, consistent with the notice of intention; or - (B-2) Set the matter for hearing. - (h) If the filing of a petition for costs, or the failure to promptly make good faith payments on the costs sought by the petition, was the result of bad faith actions or tactics, the Workers' Compensation Appeals Board may impose monetary sanctions and allow reasonable attorney's fees and costs, if any, under Labor Code section 5813 and section 10561 rule 10421.
+The amount of the attorney's fees, costs, and sanctions payable shall be determined by the Workers' Compensation Appeals Board; however, for bad faith actions or tactics occurring on or after the effective date of this section rule, the monetary sanctions shall not be less than \$500.00.

-Note: Authority cited: Sections 133, 5307, 5309 and 5708, Labor Code.
 Reference: Sections 4600, 4903 et seq., 5710, 5811 and 5813, Labor Code.